Updated on June 9, 2025

 Related article: 10 Best Thai Cuisine Served in Phuket

-How To Choose The Best Thai Dishes with Health Benefits
+How To Choose the Best Thai Dishes with Health Benefits

 Just because Thai food has health benefits does not automatically mean you should stack up on the calories during your visit to Phuket or Koh Samui.
 Knowing the benefits, however, means expanding your palate past spring rolls, stir fries, and pad Thai.
 Here are tips on how to choose the healthiest Thai food.